Bartolomé de las Casas: Criticisms

 One persistent point of criticism has been Las Casas's repeated suggestions of replacing Indian with African slave labor.
-Even though he repented that position later in his life and included an apology in his History of the Indies, some later criticism held him responsible for the institution of the transatlantic slave trade.
+Even though he regretted that position later in his life and included an apology in his History of the Indies, some later criticism held him responsible for the institution of the transatlantic slave trade.
 One detractor, the abolitionist David Walker, called Las Casas a "wretch... stimulated by sordid avarice only," holding him responsible for the enslavement of thousands of Africans.
 Other historians, such as John Fiske writing in 1900, denied that Las Casas's suggestions affected the development of the slave trade.
 Benjamin Keen likewise did not consider Las Casas to have had any substantial impact on the slave trade, which was well in place before he began writing.
 That view is contradicted by Sylvia Wynter, who argued that Las Casas's 1516 Memorial was the direct cause of Charles V granting permission in 1518 to transport the first 4,000 African slaves to Jamaica.

 A growing corpus of scholarship has sought to deconstruct and reassess the role of Las Casas in Spanish colonialism.
 Daniel Castro, in his Another Face of Empire (2007), takes on such a task.
 He argues that he was more of a politician than a humanitarian and that his liberation policies were always combined with schemes to make colonial extraction of resources from the natives more efficient.
 He also argues that Las Casas failed to realize that by seeking to replace indigenous spirituality with Christianity, he was undertaking a religious colonialism that was more intrusive than the physical one.
 The responses to his work are varied.
 Some claim that Castro's portrayal of Las Casas had an air of anachronism.
 Others have agreed with Castro's deconstruction of Las Casas as a nuanced and contradictory historical figure.